Sea level measurement in Queensland

 Sea level measurement in Queensland today

-In more recent times, Maritime Safety Queensland, Queensland port authorities, the Department of Environment and Science and the Australian Maritime Safety Authority jointly operate the tide gauge network around the Queensland coast.
+In more recent times, Maritime Safety Queensland, Queensland port authorities, the Department of Environment, Science and Innovation and the Australian Maritime Safety Authority jointly operate the tide gauge network around the Queensland coast.
 The network records the movement of the tide and storm surge events.
 Additionally, there are 2 tide gauges operated by the Bureau of Meteorology with the specific goal of monitoring sea level rise.

 A radar type of tide guageThe main type of tide gauge now in operation within Queensland ports is a radar based gauge.
 These have replaced the float and stilling well model that was more mechanical in design and subject to operational problems.
 Much of the historical sea level data for Queensland was collected with the float and stilling well tide gauge that incorporated a stylographic marker to create a line that recorded the tide height on a pre-printed analogue paper chart.